Clinton-Davis/chow/README.md

 ```

 **Case Sensitivity**
-In my testing I fond that users are use capital letter when emtering there emails addressess, this causes a issue if we need to use there emails later on.
+In my testing, I found that users are using capital letter when entering their emails addresses, this causes an issue if we need to use their emails later on.

-- I used the `.lower()` method to keep all email in lower case
+> I used the `.lower()` method to keep all email in lower case

 **Search Bar case sensitivity**
-I had a bug with the search bar not being able to pick out the words in a search, because `$regex` looks for a identical match making it case sensitive.
+I had a bug with the search bar not being able to pick out the words in a search, because `$regex` looks for identical matchmaking it case sensitive.

-- My fix was to add the optinal `$options` to the query, using the `'i'` makes it case-insensitive.
+> My fix was to add the optional `$options` to the query, using the `'i'` makes it case-insensitive.

 ```python
 recipes = list(mongo.db.recipes.find({